-The Alabama Chapter American Planning Association (ALAPA) announces its 2020 Awards Program to be held in conjunction with the joint Alabama-Mississippi Chapter Conference at a time and place to be named.
-This program recognizes contributions of individuals, agencies, organizations, local governments, or private companies within the State of Alabama who have completed outstanding programs or projects, or have made notable contributions to the planning profession.
+The Alabama Chapter American Planning Association (ALAPA) announces its 2024 Awards Program to be held in conjunction with the joint Alabama-Mississippi Chapter Conference.
+This program recognizes contributions of individuals, agencies, organizations, local governments, or private companies within the State of Alabama who have completed outstanding programs or projects or have made notable contributions to the planning profession.

-AWARD CATEGORIES AND 2020 RECIPIENTS
+AWARD CATEGORIES AND 2024 RECIPIENTS